zurutech/pre-commit-hooks/README.md

 # Pre Commit Hooks

-This repository is used to store all zuru scripts that are run in our CI pipelines during the pre-commit job.
-If you want them in your repo, you'll have to:
+This repository is used to store all scripts that are run in our CI pipelines during the pre-commit job.
+If you want them in your repository, you'll have to:

 - Allow your project under the CI_JOB_TOKEN Access Token settings
 - Add the pre-commit CI template in the .gitlab-ci.yml file of your repository